sfc-gh-akelkar/contract_research_org_ai_demo/ML_Demo_Script_Foundation_Phase.md

 - *"Data scientists focus on insights, not data engineering"*

 ### **The Competitive Edge:**
-*"This is how a mid-sized CRO like Medpace competes with industry giants:"*
+*"This is how mid-sized CROs compete with industry giants:"*
 - *"Predictive capabilities that larger CROs don't have"*
 - *"Data-driven sponsor conversations with quantified risk assessments"*
 - *"Faster, more accurate feasibility and site selection"*